phette23/c4l21-learn-to-love-the-command-line/index.md

 This workshop is meant to introduce you to the fundamentals of command line interfaces and to convince you that they're worth learning more about.

-**Work in progress**.
-These materials are incomplete and subject to change.
-If you want to check them out early, that's great!
-But expect their to be editorial changes and more content available later.
-{: .warn }

 ## Workshop Objectives

 First, we will review some fundamentals of the command line like the syntax of commands, file system operations, and navigating around.